loopwerk/loopwerk.io/content/articles/2025-09-14-django-views-versus-zen-of-python.md

 ### "Errors should never pass silently."

-This is one of my biggest frustrations, and it lies in Django’s template language.
+This is one of my biggest frustrations, and it lies in Django's template language.
 By design, the template engine swallows errors.
 If you make a typo in a variable name, it doesn't raise an `AttributeError` or `KeyError`.
 It fails silently, rendering an empty string.

 This design decision has a direct impact on debugging our views.
 Did I forget to add `user_profile` to my context dictionary in the `get_context_data` method?
 Did I misspell it as `user_pofile` in the view?
 Or did I misspell it in the template?
 The silent failure makes it much harder to pinpoint the source of the bug, forcing you to debug in three places at once.
-This is a clear violation of a principle designed to make debugging *easier*.
+This is a clear violation of a principle designed to make debugging _easier_.

 ### "Practicality beats purity."

 The Django template language was designed with the "purity" of separating logic from presentation in mind.
 It's a noble goal, but in practice, it has led to some deeply impractical limitations.

-It’s wild to me that after all these years, we still can’t do something as basic as `mydict[key]` or `mylist[0]` in a template.
+It's wild to me that after all these years, we still can't do something as basic as `mydict[key]` or `mylist[0]` in a template.
 Instead, we have to reinvent the same `getitem` template tag in nearly every project.

 This is a classic case of purity getting in the way of practicality.
 The template language is intentionally crippled in its capabilities to enforce a philosophical ideal, leaving developers with a less powerful and more frustrating tool.